- Cord (two strands approximately 22" long each)

 Add a clasp using two small jump rings.
 Our clasps were provided by the Etsy shop, Antiqued and I really love them because they already come with tag connectors and look really sleek.
 The Antiqued shop is stocked with great findings and supplies (almost 1000 listings!), so take a peek.
 At this point, you can also add some chain in lieu of the connector to make the length adjustable.

 These bracelets took minutes to make (and cost only $1-2 per bracelet), so we made a bunch!
-Erica's versions of these bracelets are totally different than mine so take a look at her blog.
-It was serendipitous that we each just happened to find, and favor, really different cording for a really different look.
+Erica's versions of these bracelets are totally different than mine so take a look for more inspiration.
+It was serendipitous that we each just happened to find, and favor, really different cord.

-After we made so many, I wasn't 100% sure I'd wear them (silk cord overload maybe?) but I wore this peachy-coral coloured one to work the next day and loved it!
-It's super light and comfy, really cheery for summer and garnered lots of compliments!
-So I made room in my jewellery box for all four.
+After we made so many, I wasn't 100% sure I'd wear them (silk cord overload maybe?) but I wore this coral one to work the next day and loved it!
+It's lightweight and really cheery, which makes it perfect for summer.
+It garnered many compliments, so I made room in my jewellery box for all four.

 P.S.
 This is a project kitties love to help with.